 For survey reports prepared by third parties (e.g., a Nuclear Procurement Issues Corporation (NUPIC) joint or member survey), the following factors should be considered:

-Review and acceptance of the surveyors’ procedure(s), checklists, and personnel (e.g., the NUPIC commercial-grade survey procedure and checklist)
+Review and acceptance of the surveyors’ procedure(s), checklists, and personnel (e.g., the NUPIC commercial-grade survey procedure and checklist).

 Ensure that the survey is critical characteristic-specific and plant application-specific.